-Whenever I'm looking for a good dessert to make for a party or family gathering, I can't go wrong with Hello Dollies.
+Whenever I'm looking for a good dessert to make for a party or family gathering, I can't go wrong with hello dollies.
 I was introduced to this dessert from the movie, Dick.
 This is the bar cookie that Kirsten Dunst and Michelle Williams's characters make for the president that happens to have a "secret ingredient" in it that Nixon ends up craving.
 I don't add "walnut leaves" to my recipe, but that doesn't make the dessert any less addictive.
 They are in season at any time of the year and for any type of event.
-Below is the recipe for this rich and gooey cookie.
+Below is the recipe for this rich and gooey cookie, hello dollies.

 2 cups of graham cracker crumbs

 1 large bowl

 1 can opener